novaugust/code-wyoming-wiki/day-18.md

 # [LESS](http://lesscss.org/)

 Less is a CSS Pre-compiler.
-It lets us write powerful CSS-like code that is then compiled into code.
+It lets us write powerful CSS-like code that is then **compiled** (converted) into code.
+We do not link directly to our LESS code from our HTML.
+Instead, we add an extra step that compiles our LESS to CSS.
+Brackets has a plugin that automaticallyour LESS code into CSS.

 Why would we want something like this?